open/close all folders

 - Their daughter Sanae continues the tradition in Suikoden III.

 - While the male protagonist in Persona 3 Portable uses a single-handed sword, his female counterpart only uses naginata (which are a separate class from Ken Amada's Spear weapon class).

 - Chie Satonaka in Persona 4 is a Kick Chick.
 However, her Persona, Tomoe wields a double-ended naginata.

 - In Soul Series, male Kilik and female Seung Mina share a moveset.
 Kilik uses a Simple Staff while Seung Mina uses a Blade on a Stick, including one weapon simply called "Naginata."

-- Sumire Kanzaki, The Ojou from the Sakura Taisen series uses a naginata both inside and out of her Mini Mecha.
+- Sumire Kanzaki, The Ojou from the Sakura Wars series, uses a naginata both inside and out of her Mini-Mecha.

 - Sengoku Basara has a few examples:

 - In Samurai Warriors, Aya used a Naginata as her weapon of choice before becoming playable.
 It's also possible to make an edit female character armed with a naginata.
 One of them is even named after Tomoe (see below).